MineXDev001/MineX1.16/README.md

 Can Use with Mod and Addons!

-This MineX can Connect EagkerXServer!
+This MineX can Connect and Open LANNetworkServer!

 yea,This Project is not fake!That's real!